andrewn6/world/README.md

 # nijmeh.cloud

-hi this is my website written in Astro
+Hi this is my website written in Astro

 my [cdn](https://cdn.nijmeh.cloud) is written in Go using the cloudflare SDK to upload and delete files.